open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

-[OpenTelemetry Collector Exporter with grpc][] and [OpenTelemetry Collector Exporter with protobuf][] do only work with Node.JS, therefor you are limited to use the
+[OpenTelemetry Collector Exporter with grpc][] and [OpenTelemetry Collector Exporter with protobuf][] do only work with Node.JS, therefore you are limited to use the
 [OpenTelemetry Collector Exporter with http][].

-Make sure that the receiving end of your exporter (collector or observability backend) do support `http/json`, and that you are exporting your data to the right endpoint, i.e. make sure that your port is set to `4318`.
+Make sure that the receiving end of your exporter (collector or observability backend) does support `http/json`, and that you are exporting your data to the right endpoint, i.e., make sure that your port is set to `4318`.

 #### Configure CSPs

 If your website is making use of Content Security Policies (CSPs), make sure that the domain of your OTLP endpoint is included.
-If your collector endpoint is `https://collector.example.com:4318/v1/traces` add the following directive:
+If your collector endpoint is `https://collector.example.com:4318/v1/traces`, add the following directive:

 ```text
 connect-src collector.example.com:4318/v1/traces